 A lack of zinc can impair your immune function and even cause food to taste different(11).

 Just don’t rely on fruit and salad greens to provide you enough zinc.
-These are excellent foods, but not high in zinc.
+These are healthy foods, but not high in zinc.

 Vegans will especially want to keep in mind that phytate (a substance naturally found in plants) reduces zinc absorption(12).
 However, you can reduce phytates by cooking your legumes and grains thoroughly.

-Similarly, plant based foods that have been soaked, sprouted, fermented or leaved (such as choosing bread over crackers) can reduce phytate content(13).
+Similarly, plant based foods that have been soaked, sprouted, fermented or leavened (such as choosing bread over crackers) can reduce phytate content(13).

 As always, talk to your doctor about any concerns.

 Choline was only recently recognized as a essential nutrient in the 90s(14)!

 The discovery is so recent that we do not have enough evidence for a RDA.
 Instead, we have something called a Adequate Intake (AI) dietary reference.